DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/navigateto.md

 });
 ```

 You can use the `file://` scheme or relative paths to navigate to a webpage in a local directory.
+Relative file paths are resolved from the current page, rather than the test file.

 ```js
 fixture `My fixture`